NRO CURRENT ACCOUNT

 What is the minimum amount with which I can open an NRO Current Account?

 The minimum amount required to open an NRO Current Account is INR 25,000 or its equivalent in foreign currency.
-You would be required to maintain an Average Quarterly Balance of INR 25,000/- only.
+You would be required to maintain an Average Monthly Balance of INR 25,000/- only.

 What is the frequency of interest payment on my NRO Current Account?